Steven Dean Gordon: Exposure

 On April 11, 2014, Gordon and Cano were arrested in Anaheim on murder charges.
 This stemmed from an investigation launched on March 14 of that year, after local police received a call from a recycling center whose employees had discovered the body of a woman among a pile of trash on a conveyor belt.
-The victim was identified as 21-year-old Jarrae Nykkole Estepp, a prostitute from Oklahoma City who had arrived in the state just days prior.
+The victim was identified as 21-year-old Jarrae Nykkole Estepp, a sex worker from Oklahoma City who had arrived in the state just days prior.
 Not long after, investigators from Santa Ana contacted their colleagues in Anaheim and launched a joint investigation into the disappearances of three other women: 34-year-old Josephine Monique Vargas (last seen October 24, 2013), 28-year-old Martha Anaya (last seen November 12, 2013) and 20-year-old Las Vegas native Kianna Rae Jackson (last seen October 6, 2013).

 During the investigation, police examined a number of items found on the conveyor belt near Estepp's corpse, which had allegedly been dumped with her into a dumpster.
 Fingerprints were found on a used can of foam, and an examination determined that it belonged to a resident of Anaheim who worked as a plastic window installer.
 On the day Estepp's corpse was supposedly dumped inside, the man was installing windows on a storefront next to the auto shop where Steven Gordon worked.
 While reviewing a database of sex offenders with ankle bracelet monitors, the investigators learned that both Gordon and Cano were at each respective location when each respective victim disappeared, which included the dumpster.
 Based on this and data provided by the cell phone signals from the missing women's devices, both men were arrested, but denied responsibility.
 Not long after, investigators from Anaheim and Santa Ana organized searches to find the bodies of Vargas, Anaya and Jackson, which were thought to have been dumped in that same dumpster, but they proved unsuccessful.
 To this day, their bodies have not been located.

 In late April 2014, during an interrogation that lasted more than 13 hours, Gordon confessed to committing five murders, but as he could not remember the fifth victim's name, her identity could not be established.
 According to his testimony, he began luring to his car in October 2013, with Cano sitting in the back seat.
 During the trip, he would drive to a vacant lot near the auto shop, where he and Cano would sexually assault the victim before strangling her.
 Initially, he provided investigators with two different versions of how things had transpired: in the first one, he insisted that he premeditated the killings and that Cano had minimal involvement, as he did not know what would happen once they got into the car.